yangshun/cs4249-assgs/a1/README.md

 4. The instructions screen is shown next.
 After reading the instructions, click **Proceed**.

 5. The experiment interface will be shown.
-You are given a trial to try out the AutoComPaste technique and the Ctrl+C/Ctrl+V technique.
+You are given a trial to try out the AutoComPaste technique and the traditional keyboard shortcuts technique.
 When you are done with the trial, click on the **Start Experiment** button.

 6. Use the described technique (either autocompaste or shortcuts) to copy the text into the textbox.
-Press the **Next Trial** button at the bottom left corner when you are done.
+Use the `Shift`+`Enter` shortcut or press the **Next Trial** button on the bottom left corner of the screen when you are done.

 7. At any time, you may press the **Generate CSV** button to download the experiment data to check that the data is indeed being logged.
-Note that for demonstration purposes, the participant ID has been hard-coded to be **P1**.
-This will be removed later on during the second phase of Assignment 1.

-8. After completing the experiment, you will brought to the Post-experiment Questionnaire.
+8. After completing the experiment, click on "End Experiment".
+You will brought to the Post-experiment Questionnaire.
 Please take some time to fill it up.
-The saving of the pre and post experiment questionnaires has not been implemented, but it will be done in a similar fashion as the saving of experimental data.

 9. That's it.
 Thank you!